arielgee/Sage-Like/.misc/tasks.md

 * mention in the description (readme) that only my Sage preference were implemented

-* when selecting a feed with the right mouse key and then a folder (also with right mouse key) the prev selection is not cleared

 * drag a feed into a folder
 * create new feed inside folder when folder is selected
 * open properties for folder
-* By using Active color in the conext menu the UI is fucked when the selected Active color  is dark (black) like the text.